adopt-liveview/adopt-liveview/priv/pages/2024/04-11-saving-data-en_US.md

 end
 ```

-With just one line of code, our schema is ready for complete CRUD operations!
+With just one line of code our schema is ready for all CRUD operations!

 ### The context `Product.Catalog`

 Let's go to `lib/super_store/catalog.ex`.
-In the previous lesson, we only created this module.
+In the previous lesson we only created this module.
 We will concentrate all CRUD operations of our product system in this Context.

 Everything related to products will be here.
-Phoenix is heavily inspired by Domain-Driven Design (DDD), where each part of your application focuses on its specific domain.
+Phoenix is heavily inspired by Domain-Driven Design (DDD) where each part of your application focuses on its specific domain.

 Let's add our first one: `create_product/1`: